 Today the Anglican Church of Canada is an independent, self-governing church in communion with the other 44 churches of the worldwide Anglican Communion.
 It includes more than 500,000 members in nearly 1,700 parishes, and like Canada, the church has become culturally diverse.
 On any given Sunday the tradition of common prayer is expressed across Canada in many languages, including Inuktitut, French, Spanish, and Cree.

-Our Primate, the Most Reverend Fred Hiltz, is the chief spokesperson for the Anglican Church of Canada.
-He is the Chair of General Synod, the supreme governing body of the Anglican Church in Canada.
+Our Primate, the Most Reverend Linda Nicholls, is the chief spokesperson for the Anglican Church of Canada.
+She is the Chair of General Synod, the supreme governing body of the Anglican Church in Canada.

 The Canadian Provinces